banshee0716/banshee0716/README.md

-Hi, You can call me NTNU_IDIOT.
+Hi, You can call me NTNU_idiot.
 This nickname means that I will be a perpetual beginner in the field of software development.
 I am a current full-time undergraduate senior student of Adult and Continuing Education.
 Besides, I am also a ***self-taught software developer***.

 I am especially interested in ***statistics*** and ***machine learning***.
 Also, I often practice on ***LEETCODE*** to complement the foundation of data structures and algorithms.
 Recently, I have been allocating my time to improve my skills ***backend development and database***.